Ess-Ka/EsskaAV3Obfuscator/README.md

 ## Installation

 There is no .unitypackage file anymore.
-You can use the Unity Package Manager or VRChat Crator Companion to install the package.
+You can use the Unity Package Manager or VRChat Creator Companion to install the package.

 If you have already installed a version before 2.0, you have to delete the Assets/Esska/AV3Obfuscator folder in the Unity "Project" pane first.
 This will invalidate the AV3 Obfuscator script on your avatar.
 Don't panic - after following the steps below, all scripts you added and settings you made, will be available again.